jakob-72/wave-function-collapse/README.md

 Although the weights can be an arbitrary float value, it is recommended to use values that sum up to 1.0 for each direction.
 The weights must be positive values that sum to more than 0.0 per direction.

+> [!NOTE]
-You may not use the value `-1` in the rules, as it is reserved for the empty/superposition state of the matrix.
+> You may not use the value `-1` in the rules, as it is reserved for the empty/superposition state of the matrix.

 Example: